 It’s not new news that processed and red meat are linked to bowel cancer.
-But meat was back in the news last week after research we funded, and press released, took a closer look at how much meat might be enough to increase bowel cancer risk.
+But in 2019, Cancer Research UK scientists took a closer look at how much meat might be enough to increase bowel cancer risk.

 The main takeaway from the study was that even moderate meat-eating increases bowel cancer risk.
 So, what does this mean for a nation famed for its fry ups?